 The US Energy Information Administration published the table below in 2017.

 This recent costs table reflects the costs reductions that have been achieved for some Renewables installations, particularly the reduction of costs for Solar PV microchip technologies.

-However further significant cost reductions for Solar energy are unlikely to be achieved because all the fundamental ancillary support structures, grid connections, DC to AC inverters, etcetera are substantial additional fixed costs that are not susceptible to any further advances in microchip technology.
+However further significant cost reductions for Solar energy are unlikely in future because all the fundamental ancillary support structures, grid connections, DC to AC inverters, etcetera are substantial additional fixed costs that are not susceptible to any further advances in microchip technology.

-Using data selected from this US EIA data table, information is condensed and expressed as $/€billion/Gigawatt for the three types of Weather Dependent Renewables, Gas-firing and Nuclear generation.
-Note is taken of reported EU(28) capacity factors.
+Using data selected from this US EIA data table, information is condensed and expressed as $/€billion/Gigawatt for the three types of Weather Dependent Renewables, Biomass, Gas-firing, Coal / Lignite and Nuclear generation.
+Note is taken of the achieved EU(28) capacity factors.